Britain's prime minister presses Trump on 'desperate' situation in Gaza during meeting in Scotland

 Starmer and his wife, Victoria, arrived at Trump's Turnberry course on the southern coast, and the Republican president spent several minutes chatting with them and proudly pointing out key aspects of the property.
 But the prime minister didn't wait until they were inside to insist that Gaza would be a key topic in their meeting, calling what's occurring there “a desperate situation.”

+Trump expressed concern about the humanitarian situation and urged Israel’s leader to take action as images of emaciated children have emerged.

-Trump was asked if he agreed with Israeli Prime Minister Benjamin Netanyahu’s remarks about concerns of mass starvation in Gaza being overstated and replied, “I don’t know.
+Trump was asked if he agreed with Netanyahu’s remarks about concerns of mass starvation in Gaza being overstated and replied, “I don’t know.
 I mean, based on television, I would say not particularly because those children look very hungry.”

 Starmer was far more forceful: “I think people in Britain are revolted at seeing what they are seeing on their screens.”